Ericsson/ecchronos/docs/UPGRADE.md

 ## Priority Calculation

-The unit of time granularity for priority calculation, can be HOURS, MINUTES, or SECONDS.
+The unit of time granularity used for priority calculation.
+Possible values are HOURS, MINUTES, or SECONDS.
-This unit is used in the calculation of priority.
-Default is HOURS for backward compatibility.
+This unit influences how quickly the priority of a job increases.
+Default is set to HOURS for backward compatibility.
-Ensure to pause repair operations when changing the granularity to maintain consistency.
+IMPORTANT: Ensure to pause repair operations prior to changing the granularity.
-HOURS  # or MINUTES, SECONDS.
-It’s important to note that while making these changes, the default behavior remains unchanged.
+Not doing so may lead to inconsistencies as some ecchronos instances could have different priorities compared to others for the same repair.

 # Upgrade to 4.x